 Based on the current and projected demand we believe a quota for 1000 extra permits will be required.
-As mushroom growers in particular, are facing daily challenges trying to harvest mushrooms, while fruit and vegetable growers are facing into a season where sufficient labour is currently not available, the scheme needs to reopen immediately.
+As mushroom growers in particular, are facing daily challenges trying to harvest mushrooms, while fruit and vegetable growers are in the midst of a season where sufficient labour is currently not available, the scheme needs to reopen immediately.
+The Teagasc Irish Mushroom Industry Labour Survey detailed that the mushrooms farms alone will require 1,195 new hires in 20219.
 With regard to these applications in the processing queue we welcome the proposal from DBEI to leave them in the queue pending the consideration of this business case.